DhyataGarg/CKEditor/README.md

 # CK EDITOR

-This site is published at: https://ck-editor-liart.vercel.app
+This site is published on https://ck-editor-liart.vercel.app

 A highly configurable WYSIWYG HTML editor with hundreds of features, from creating rich text content with captioned images, videos, tables, or media embeds to pasting from Word and drag&drop image upload.